-Whatever the weather brings, there’s not a lot you can do about it when it comes to Winter lawn care.
-But there are still a few jobs which will help your lawn to survive the coldest part of the year and be ready for its exuberant springtime launch.Turf field in winter
+Whatever the weather brings, there’s little you can do when it comes to winter lawn care.
+But there are still a few jobs which will help your lawn to survive the coldest part of the year and be ready for its exuberant springtime launch.

-Can I do lawn repairs in winter?
+Can I lay turf in winter?

 And what about bumps and dips?
 Now, while the grass is least active, is a good time to open up the turf and do a little ‘soil surgery’ to level it out.